michael-milette/moodle-filter_filtercodes/README.md

 * {courseenddate} : Course end date.
 Will display "Open event" if there is no end date.
 * {coursecompletiondate} : Course completion date.
 If not completed, will display "Not completed".
 Will also detect if completion is not enabled.
 * {coursecount} : Total number of courses on this Moodle site (not including Front Page).
+* {courseprogress}: (ALPHA) Displays course progress status in words.
+Only works within a course
+* {courseprogressbar}: (ALPHA) Displays course progress status as a status bar.
 * {course_fields}: Displays the custom course fields.
 NOTE: Respects a custom course field's Visible To setting.
 * {course_field_shortname} : Display's custom course field.
 Replace "shortname" with the shortname of a custom course field all in lowercase.
 NOTE: Respects a custom course field's Visible To setting.
 * {courseimage} : Display's the course image.